 With the file download, it is possible to download stored files directly from Elasticsearch.
 This can be very useful for example when a data dumb is needed for a specific time range.
 All data that is written into Elasticsearch using the Elasticsearch Sink can be accessed by the file downloader.
 A common use case is to download data for offline analysis and to train a machine learning algorithm.
 First, an index must be defined, afterwards, the time range must be set.
 A date picker helps users to enter the time range.
 When a user clicks the "Create File" button the file is created.
 All files stored on the server can be downloaded via the download button.
 If the files are not longer needed, they can be deleted by clicking the delete button.
 This will remove the file from the server.
 Since data is stored in Elasticsearch anyways. it is recommended not to store the files for a longer period of time on the server.
 When a file is needed again at a later point in time it is easy to create it again.
 This way a lot of disk space on the server can be saved, especially when the files are rather large.

-Notifications are a good solution to notify someone when a specific situation occurs.
+Notifications are a good solution to notify someone when a urgent situation occurs.
 A notification can be created by using the notification sink in the pipeline editor.
 When using such a sink a configuration dialogue is presented to the user.
 In this dialogue the user must provide enough information to resolve the solution when it occurs.
 The message can be nicely configured in the message editor.
 It is also possible to embed values of the event that triggered the notification.
 This can be done with the #property# notation.
 All available properties are presented in the notification configurator.
 When the notification is triggered the #property# template is replaced with the actual value of the property.

 A pop up icon on the notification tab in the menu shows the user how many unread notifications currently are in the system.
 This icon also alerts users when new notifications occur.
 In the notification overview all notifications are listed.
 On the top are the new notifications that are not read yet.
 A user can mark them as read by clicking on the little envelope icon.
 Those notifications are then no longer in the unread section, but they remain in the "All Messages" view.
 This way it is possible to keep track of all notifications and have a look at them at a later point in time.